eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 Approval voting, on the other hand, is both ultimately simple, ultimately logically practical, and ultimately internally consistent.

-## Approval Voting and Internal Consistency
+## The Information Problem

 No matter what voting system you use, you must destroy some information.
 But, since it is simply impractical to ask every voter to write an essay about which candidates they like and should win, and aggregate that into a single coherent decision, we must settle for some compromise, such as ranking, scoring, or approving candidates.
+Remember, we are taking potentially millions of ballots and trying to aggregate them into a single winner.
+This is inherently lossy.

 Every system has its trade-offs, and destroys some information about voter preferences.
 On one hand, we want to maximize expressiveness of what the voter can express, but we also need to balance that with practicality.
 In that end, we have to decide which information is most important to preserve, and what information we are willing to destroy.